 Applied and Technical Studiesufv.ca/trades

-At UFV we help students build the framework for a carpentry career.
+UFV helps students build the framework for a carpentry career.
 The carpentry program will prepare students for entry into the provincial apprenticeship program, as well as directly into employment.
 Students will get a thorough introduction to the trade and will learn to work on residential and commercial formwork as well as floor, wall, stair, and roof framing.

 Theory and shop procedures are set up to simulate job conditions, so punctuality and good work habits are essential.
 Upon completion of this program, students will receive credit for Level 1 Carpentry and will be eligible to challenge the ITA standard level exam to receive credit for Yr 2.

 UFV allows secondary school students to complete this program through a concurrent studies model during their grade 12 year.
 For more information, students should contact their district/school career counsellor.
 Students may also contact the UFV Trades & Technology Centre at 604-847-5448 or email firstname.lastname@example.org.